-This menu entry start an automatic net layout on the current drawing.
+This menu entry opens a window to control the automatic net layout.
+The algorithm can be stopeed and started with the respective buttons.
 While this mode is active, the nodes of the net are moved according to certain rules that are to some extend inspired by physical forces acting on a mesh of springs.